CESNET/simplesamlphp-module-campusmultiauth/README.md

 # simplesamlphp-module-campusmultiauth

 Thanks to this module, you can use a saml:SP authentication source together with another authentication source providing basic auth (discovery service and login form are displayed on a single page).
+This module also supports [aarc_idp_hint](https://zenodo.org/record/4596667/files/AARC-G061-A_specification_for_IdP_hinting.pdf), so you can even skip the login page and be redirected to the targeted identity provider.

 ## Theme configuration